TRACK CHAIRS

 - Linking AI implementation, evaluation and the political agenda

-- The behavioral impacts of AI – e.g. on motivation, trust, etc.
+- The behavioral impacts of AI – e.g. on motivation, trust, decisions, etc.

 - The impact of AI on policy development and strategic planning